GreyZ80/Arduino_keyboard_for_TRS-80_M2/README.md

 <img width="400" alt="Putty Settings" src="https://github.com/user-attachments/assets/599dc90e-d137-43fb-854f-a443946c9224" />

 On a Windows PC, the OS might assign a different serial port to the USB connection to the Arduino.
 On my system the Windows system manager show the port used.
 This is normaly port 7, sometimes 6.
-The Arduino IDE also shows the port under the Tool tab.
+The Arduino IDE also shows the port under the Tool tab.\
+On a Chromebook the Minicom application works nice in the Linux shell.

 &nbsp; &nbsp; &nbsp; <img width="297" alt="Windows device manager Arduino on COM7" src="https://github.com/user-attachments/assets/6e96717b-5a24-4594-b198-02c849a8e1fd" />
 &nbsp; &nbsp; &nbsp; <img width="573" height="394" alt="Arduini EDI showing Tools setting" src="https://github.com/user-attachments/assets/1d7cc2b4-d7ee-407b-9f83-87ca81849277" />